symark/pinpoint-plugin-druid/README.md

 # Pinpoint Profiler Plugin Sample

 You can extend Pinoint's profiling ability by writing a Pinpoint profiler plugin.
-This sample project shows how to write it.
+This duird project shows how to write it.
 It consists of 3 modules:

-* plugin-sample-target: target library
+* plugin-duird-target: target library
-* plugin-sample-plugin: sample plugin
+* plugin-duird-plugin: duird plugin
-* plugin-sample-agent: agent distribution with sample plugin
+* plugin-duird-agent: agent distribution with duird plugin

 # Implementing a Profiler Plugin